How to Hire Independent Contractors Worldwide, the Legal Way

 As we already mentioned, each country’s federal laws determine the relationship between the payer and the service provider differently.
 Just because a person is a contractor in one country doesn't prove that they would be in another.
 When you hire an independent contractor internationally, take extra care to ensure they won't count an employee according to their local laws.

 Each country has unique laws to determine whether someone should be considered an independent contractor, and many countries have revised their policies in recent years.
-For example, in the United Kingdom, employers use the Off-payroll working (IR35) legislation.

 Some countries also require obtaining an independent contractor license, which can help with avoiding misclassification risks.